KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Python widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking on the *Add widget* button or icon and then on *Python* it is possible to add a *Python* widget to the dashboard.
 The editor widget allows embedding a Python script.
-Before writing the code it is necessary to specify the type of the output produced by the script:
+Before writing the code it is necessary to specify
+   1 - the type of the output produced by the script:
          - Image
          - HTML

-It is also necessary to specify the name of the file where to save the output of the script.
+   2 - the name of the file where to save the output of the script.

    See below image

 .. figure:: media/image111.png

    Python widget editor

-The below image shows an example of Python script.
+The below image shows an example of a *Python* script.

    .. figure:: media/image112.png

    Python script example

-Possibility to add columns names from the dataset or parameters names to the script.
+There ia also the possibility to add columns names from the dataset or parameters names to the script.

    .. figure:: media/image113.png

    Adding parameters or columns to a Python script

-Inside Python scripts analytical drivers can be also accessed by using the usual placeholder syntax $P{}.
+Inside the Python scripts analytical drivers can be also accessed by using the usual placeholder syntax $P{}.

-The user can define more environment where to run scripts.
+Additionaly more environments where to run scripts can be created.
 The below image shows how to handle all the evironments previously defined.
 To support this kind of choice a list of available libraries is displayed for each selected environment.

    .. figure:: media/image114.png